Artists respond to the climate crisis

 Luke Myers

-Whilst we considered placing Luke Myers’s unique form of hybrid sports film in the Return section of the festival – as a light-hearted celebration of an ancient species, an awareness raising and engaging environmental artwork – we instead positioned it among pieces exploring the theme of planetary heating.
-Sturgeon fish could be described as living fossils, but warming waters are a very modern threat: small changes in river and estuary temperature can scramble the narrow windows they use to migrate and spawn, so eggs and larvae – which tolerate only a very small temperature range – suffer big losses.
+Luke Myers’s unique form of hybrid sports film could be seen as a light-hearted celebration of an ancient species.
+It is instead placed here, among pieces exploring the theme of planetary heating.
+One might think of the Sturgeon as a living fossil; yet warming waters are a very modern threat.
+Small changes in river and estuary temperature can scramble the narrow windows they use to migrate and spawn, so eggs and larvae – which tolerate only a very small temperature range – suffer big losses.
 Warmer water increases metabolic demand and lowers oxygen, disrupts the bottom-dwelling prey young sturgeon rely on, and raises disease risk – all of which reduce survival and push fish into less suitable habitats.

-Many sturgeon populations are already small and have reduced genetic diversity after decades of over harvesting, damming, and habitat loss, so their ability to adapt quickly to rapid warming is greatly limited.
-That makes conservation harder: restoring habitat or restocking fish won’t succeed if rivers and nurseries continue to warm.
+Many sturgeon populations are already small and have reduced genetic diversity after decades of over harvesting, damming and habitat loss; their ability to adapt quickly to rapid warming is greatly limited.
+That makes conservation harder – restoring habitat or restocking fish won’t succeed if rivers and nurseries continue to warm.

 Production: Luke Myers